 Definition

-An importance matrix, often shortened to imatrix, is a calibration artifact used by llama.cpp to improve the quality of quantized models.
+Importance Matrix (imatrix) is a calibration artifact used by llama.cpp to improve the quality of quantized models.
 Before quantizing, the model is run over a calibration dataset and the imatrix tool records statistics about which weights have the largest influence on the model's activations.
 During the subsequent quantization step, that information steers the bit allocation so high-importance weights are represented more faithfully, rather than treating every weight as equally significant.
+For a self-hoster squeezing a large model onto modest hardware, the imatrix is the difference between a compressed model that merely runs and one that still thinks clearly.

 How it is generated and used

 Generating an imatrix is a two-stage process.
 First, calibration text is fed through the model in segments (512 tokens by default), and the tool hooks into the computation graph to collect per-weight activation statistics.
-The resulting matrix is then passed to the quantizer, where high-importance weights receive larger bit allocations within mixed-precision blocks.
-In practice, using an imatrix can reduce perplexity by roughly 10 to 30 percent compared to naive quantization at the same bit-width, and it is strongly recommended for aggressive quantization levels below Q5_K_M.
+The resulting matrix file is then passed to the quantizer, where high-importance weights receive larger effective precision within mixed-precision blocks.
+In practice, using an imatrix can reduce perplexity by roughly 10 to 30 percent compared to naive quantization at the same bit-width, and it is strongly recommended for aggressive quantization levels — the smaller K-quants and the very low-bit IQ formats degrade noticeably without one.
+At higher bit-widths such as Q5 and above, the gain shrinks because there is enough precision to go around.

 Choosing calibration data